lucianadicampli03/realestate/readme.md

 create_tables.sql - Creates the necessary tables in the database. insert_data.sql - Inserts sample data into the tables. queries.sql - Contains sample SQL queries for searching and filtering data.

+Features:
+View listings of houses and businesses.
+Search properties by various criteria.
+Access information about agents and buyers.

+License
+This project is licensed under the MIT License.